-PE at our school is an essential part of our broad and balance curriculum where we focus on imbedding a love of sport and being physically active.
-We believe children who are physically active on a regular basis will be better equipped to focus on the learning across the curriculum.
-Our PE curriculum flows intrinsically alongside our value-based learning; helping children to manage pressure; teaching the significance of teamwork; learning from failure and the importance of hard work.
+PE at our school is an essential part of our broad and balance curriculum where we focus on embedding a love of sport and being physically active.
+We believe children who are physically active on a regular basis will be better equipped to focus on the learning across the curriculum. .

 Our broad PE curriculum has been designed using the ‘Get Set 4 PE’ resources.
 This scheme has enabled us to develop a progressive long-term curriculum that involves a wide range of sports ensuring all our pupils are able to succeed as well as developing socially and emotionally.

 At Bracebridge Infant and Nursery School, we have chosen to invest a proportion of our Sport Premium money on a specialist coach.
 We work with experienced Sports Coaches to give children opportunities to develop fundamental movement skills in a range of different situations, both individually and working against others in fun, competitive and non-competitive ways.

 Our children experience a range of sports over the academic year some of these include; dance, gymnastics, games, football and tennis.
 Each lesson builds knowledge and depth of understanding through minimal teacher talk; skill practice and challenge – the emphasis is on learning by ‘doing’ and for children to set their own ‘personal challenges’ reflecting our child-centred approach.

 Year 1 and Year 2 children are also provided with swimming lessons in small groups during the Summer Term.